ampproject/amphtml/spec/amp-html-format.md

 1. Built-in components.
 2. Extended components.

-Built-in components are always available in a AMP document and have a dedicated custom element such as `<amp-img>` while extended components must be explicitly included into the document.
+Built-in components are always available in an AMP document and have a dedicated custom element such as `<amp-img>` while extended components must be explicitly included into the document.

 ### Common attributes